alphagov/gapy/README.rst

 If you're authenticating as a web or installed application you'll need to download your client secrets file (Download JSON in API Access list).

 Then just create a gapy client and start querying.
-Ids, metrics and dimensions can be provided as lists or single values.
+Ids, metrics and dimensions can be provided as lists or single values. `storage_path` is the path where you want gapy to keep the `storage.db` file that it will generate the first time it runs.

 .. code :: python